 Accumulated postretirement benefit obligation:

-Retirees \$ 6,738,000

-Fully eligible active plan participants 314,000

-Other active plan participants 8,305,000

-Total accumulated postretirement

-benefit obligation 15,357,000
+Retirees Fully eligible active plan participants Other active plan participants \$ 6,738,000 314,000 8,305,000 Total accumulated postretirement benefit obligation Unrecognized prior service cost 15,357,000 9,494,000 1,795,000 Accrued postretirement benefit cost \$26,646,000

-Unrecognized prior service cost Unrecognized gains from changes in assumptions 9,494,000 benefit obligation was 8.5%.
-For measurement purposes, a 14% annual rate of increase in per capita cost of covered retiree $\ensuremath{\mathsf{medical}}$ benefits was assumed for fiscal 1994; the rate was assumed decrease gradually to 5.5% through the year 2051 and remain at that level thereafter.
+The discount rate used in determining the accumulated postretirement benefit obligation was 8.5%.
+For measurement purposes, a 14% annual rate of increase in per capita cost of covered retiree medical benefits was assumed for fiscal 1994; the rate was assumed to decrease gradually to 5.5% through the year 2051 and remain at that level thereafter.
 A 1% increase in the health care cost trend rate assumptions would increase the accumulated postretirement benefit obligation as of September 30, 1993 by \$875,000.